Adi-iitd/Super-Convergence-of-Neural-Nets/README.md

 ## Result

-**The results shown below are for FMNIST dataset trained using techniques discussed above:**
+**The results shown below are for FMNIST dataset trained using techniques discussed above: (95%  Test Accuracy in 75 Epochs)**

 > ***Histogram and Distribution plot of the weights of the first layer (to check **Vanishing gradient** problems)***